Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Introduction

-In this paper, we introduce a type-theoretic formulation of multiplicative intuitionistic linear logic with subexponentials in several versions.
-We consider a linear type theory called ${\bf SILL}(\lambda)_3$ with the three subexponential modal operators $\bang_{\bf i}$, $\bang_{\bf r}$ and $\bang_{\bf a}$ having the following informal semantics: \begin{itemize} \item $M : \bang_{\bf i} A$ means that $M$ is an element of type $A$ that we can use finitely many times.
-So $\bang_{\bf i}$ has the behaviour of the usual $\bang$ operator from linear logic.
-That is, $M$ is an element of an \emph{intuitionistic} (or \emph{normal}) type. \item $M : \bang_{\bf r} A$ means that $M$ is an element of $A$ that one should consume \emph{at least} once.
-In other words, $M$ is an element of a \emph{relevant} type. \item $M : \bang_{\bf a} A$ means that $M$ is an element of $A$ that one should consume \emph{at most} once.
+In this paper, we introduce a type-theoretic formulation of multiplicative intuitionistic linear logic with subexponentials.
+We consider a linear type theory called ${\bf SILL}(\lambda)_{\Sigma}$, where $\Sigma$ is a so-called \emph{subexponential signature}, that is, a preorder \footnote{We do not require a subexponential signature to be finite since the cardinality aspects do not affect general semantic matters.} with two upward closed subsets $W$ and $C$, and we have a family of operators $(\bang_s)_{s \in \Sigma}$ with the following intuition.
+If $s_1 \preceq s_2$, then $\bang_{s_2}$ is stronger than $\bang_{s_1}$ in the following sense: $\bang_{s_2} A \to \bang_{s_1} A$ for any $A$.
+If $s \in W$, then the corresponding $\bang_s$ admits weakening, i.e. the formula $\bang_s A \to \mathds{1}$ is provable for any $A$.
+Similarly, if $s \in C$, then $\bang_s A \to \bang_s A \otimes \bang_s A$ is provable for any $A$.
+Type-theoretically, we have a similar intuition: \begin{itemize} \item $M : \bang_s A$ for $s \in W \cap C$ means that $M$ is an element of type $A$ that we can use arbitrarily many times.
+So $\bang_s$ has the behaviour of the usual $\bang$ operator from linear logic.
+That is, $M$ is an element of an \emph{intuitionistic} (or \emph{normal}) type. \item $M : \bang_s A$ for $s \in C \setminus W$ means that $M$ is an element of $A$ that one should consume \emph{at least} once.
+In other words, $M$ is an element of a \emph{relevant} type. \item $M : \bang_s A$ for $s \in W \setminus C$ means that $M$ is an element of $A$ that one should consume \emph{at most} once.
 In other words, $M$ is an element of an \emph{affine} type. \end{itemize}